 Building Great Products: The Modern Team's Guide to Product Discovery

-Product discovery is the very first stage of the product development journey.
-It doesn’t just inform the way you build your product—it tells you whether you should build one in the first place.
+Product discovery is the very first stage of the product development journey—but it doesn't end there.
+Discovery doesn’t just guide the way you build your product—it tells you whether you should build one in the first place, and goes on to inform every decision you make.
 This guide covers the basics of product discovery, with unique insights from real product managers.

 Introduction to product discovery